 This resort is all inclusive.
 Rates include meals and beverages at onsite dining establishments.
 Charges may be applied for dining at some restaurants, special dinners and dishes, some beverages, and other amenities.

 Enjoy a meal at one of the resort's dining establishments, which include 5 restaurants and a coffee shop/café.
 From your room, you can also access 24-hour room service.
 Thirsty?
 Quench your thirst at one of the 3 bars/lounges or 3 swim-up bars.
 A complimentary buffet breakfast is served daily.

 Business, Other Amenities

 Featured amenities include a business center, dry cleaning/laundry services, and a 24-hour front desk.
-Planning an event in Playa del Carmen?
-This resort has facilities measuring 6458 square feet (600 square meters), including a meeting room.
-Free self parking is available onsite.
+Free valet parking is available onsite.

 Beautiful property, good food!
 Resort is very big and spread out, be prepared to do a lot of walking.
 My husband and I don't mind, so no issue for us.
 There is a golf cart service, but most of the time you will have to wait around 15 minutes before you are picked up.
 There is also a strict dress code at the restaurants, although it is not listed on their website.
 My husband was dressed nice one night for dinner, but we were refused because he did not have a collared shirt on.
 The front desk is also lacking.
 Twice we've gone and they are less than friendly.
 This last time in particular, Fernando left a bad taste.
 Other than that, the place is great! :)